scharfmn/pythinkloop/content/hosting_update.md

 So I got a hosting bill for $18.33 US for December and... no. There's no traffic to this site, so I must be paying 60 cents a day for the load balancer part of [this tutorial](https://cloud.google.com/storage/docs/hosting-static-website).
 So I deleted the load balancer and thought again: Firebase.

-So searched around and found [this tutorial](https://www.smashingmagazine.com/2020/04/free-developer-blog-hugo-firebase/) for Hugo + Firebase (from Smashing Magazine) and I figured: it will probably work if I skip to the part where Hugo has already generated the site and then sub in the Pelican-generated site for the rest of the steps.
+So searched around and found [this tutorial](https://www.smashingmagazine.com/2020/04/free-developer-blog-hugo-firebase/) for Hugo + Firebase (by [Zara Cooper](https://twitter.com/Zara__Cooper) in Smashing Magazine) and I figured: it will probably work if I skip to the part where Hugo has already generated the site and then sub in the Pelican-generated site for the rest of the steps.

-Recall [how I generate this Pelican site](https://pythinkloop.com/site-mechanics.html), but disregard all of the Google Cloud Storage bits.
+Recall [how I generated this Pelican site](https://pythinkloop.com/site-mechanics.html), but disregard all of the Google Cloud Storage bits.

-With the site generated, I tried beginning from from the point of "Deploying Your Blog To Firebase" in [the Hugo-based tutorial](https://www.smashingmagazine.com/2020/04/free-developer-blog-hugo-firebase/) and... it did work.
+With the site still generated as-was, I tried beginning from from the point of "Deploying Your Blog To Firebase" in [the Hugo-based tutorial](https://www.smashingmagazine.com/2020/04/free-developer-blog-hugo-firebase/) and... it did work.
 Here's what I did:

-After the

-    $ firebase init

-command, I needed to tell it to use the
+You need to init the project as a Firebase project in the main blog project directory.
+After the init the command comes a series of prompts, including an ask re: which directory to set as the "public directory."
+I took this to be idenitical with the "output" directory of Pelican, which in my case is:

     /home/mike/things/pythinkloop/output

-directory as the "public directory."
+But since we are initting in the main project directory, and looking at the Hugo tutorial example too, it looks like that an absolute path isn't needed -- just the relative one, in this case just the child `output` directory.
 (Note: almost certainly doesn't matter, but that's a fake dir structure.)
-And I added GitHub integration as well, so that every push to main deploys automatically.
-Here's the whole dialogue:
+When asked, I also added GitHub integration as well (so that every push to main should deploy automatically).
+The whole dialogue is included in Zara Cooper's excellent set of screenshots included in the tutorial, but here's a bit more, plus the GitHub integration piece:

     $ firebase init